HyItsAngela/Springleaf-Marketing-Response/README.md

 ### Overview of files in repository

-* The repository includes 3 files in total.
+* The repository includes 4 files in total.
   * data_understanding.ipynb:  provides my intitial walkthrough of trying to understand the data such as class distributions, features and missing values.
+  * preprocess_data.ipynb: transforms and encodes the dtypes appropriately.
-  * preprocess_data.ipynb: explores the data further by dealing with the missing values and duplicates, visualizes the data, and transforms the dtypes appropriately.
+  * data_clean.ipynb: explores the data further by dealing with the missing values and duplicates, visualizes the data
   * model_prediction.ipynb: trains the model, CatBoost on the preprocessed data.

 ### Software Setup